Skip to Main Content

 The bottom line

-If you find yourself in need of credit repair, you are not alone.
+If you need credit repair, you are not alone.
 But if working with a credit repair company feels intimidating or doesn’t quite fit your needs, there are other options.

-Consider a DIY approach, focus on improving your payment history, consolidate debt or work with a credit counselor to improve your credit profile and overall financial health so you can meet your credit score goals.
+Consider a DIY approach, focus on improving your payment history, consolidate debt or work with a credit counselor to improve your credit profile and overall financial health to meet your credit score goals.